preservim/vim-thematic/README.markdown

 ### Commands

-Running `:ThematicFirst` invoke thematic and chooses the first theme, as your themes will be reordered alphabetically by name.
+Running `:ThematicFirst` invokes thematic and chooses the first theme.
+Note that your themes will be ordered alphabetically by name.

 ```vim
 :ThematicFirst         " switch to the first theme, ordered by name